Great Sandwich. Lousy Washrooms.

 What can you do about it?

-1. Set the expectation with training.
+1. Set expectations with training.
 Yearly turnover can be 100% of more in the quick service restaurant business which means you need to train relentlessly and repeatedly.

 2. Schedule daily processes involving the store owner/franchisee, managers and assistant managers that ensure washrooms are cleaned repeatedly and thoroughly.
 Standards should be posted and detailed.

-3. Give your district and regional managers the means to communicate and rate a store’s performance in all key areas, including washrooms.
+3. Give your district and regional managers the tools to execute and verify programs in all key areas, including washrooms.
 Get your stores on a scorecard to be completed by the district manager monthly or quarterly.
 Designate washroom criteria as “critical” whereby non-compliance will penalize and materially lower the score unless standards are met.
 Measurement, in and of itself, actually breeds compliance.
 Measure relentlessly, score aggressively and your washrooms’ “performance” will improve.

 For more information, please see the Restroom Cleaning Checklist and the Washrooms Inspection Checklist.